 Ideally, residential developments should be located well away from extensive mosquito breeding sites to minimise mosquito management requirements.
 However, this is often not achievable in the Gladstone region due to the magnitude of the natural environment and potential breeding areas in comparison to the size of town sites.
-Nevertheless, the Councils planning department considers the appropriateness of proposed land for development applications.

-Gladstone Regional Council Infrastructure department also have a responsibility for a number of areas that affect mosquito management including stormwater drains and vegetation management.
-Effective delivery of this plan, particularly physical control methods, will require close liaison with infrastructure
+Nevertheless, Council's Development Services Team considers the appropriateness of proposed land for development applications.
+Likewise, Council's Strategic Asset Performance Group also have a responsibility for a number of areas that affect mosquito management including stormwater drains and vegetation management.
+Effective delivery of this plan, particularly physical control methods, will require close liaison with infrastructure.

-11.2 External Stakeholders
+10.2 External Stakeholders

-To ensure the most successful surveillance, management and where possible prevention of mosquitos occurs within the region, Gladstone Regional Council works with a number of key stakeholders, this includes community, State & Federal Governments and industry.
-Gladstone Regional Council chairs a bi-annual meeting with relevant stakeholders to discuss the different agencies current strategies, emerging issues and upcoming works.
+To ensure the most successful surveillance, management and where possible prevention of mosquitos occurs within the region, Council works with key stakeholders, this includes community, State and Federal Governments and industry.
+GRC's Biosecurity and Environmental Health Team chairs annual meetings with relevant stakeholders to discuss the different agencies current strategies, emerging issues and upcoming works.